 These are both great resources, as you’ll find tons of freelancers from all over the world with a wide range of skills.
 They sound like the perfect solution for all your freelancing needs, but it’s not all sunshine and rainbows.

 Although outsourcing your work seems pretty cool, things can be complicated if not done in the right manner.
 But if you use a task management tool to keep track of minor details mapped out for analysis, there won’t be anything to be worried about.
+There are plenty of task management software to choose from out in the market that can suit the size and workflow style of your team.

 If you need help picking a freelancer, check out this guide on How to Hire a Freelancer in 6 Steps.